 ‘Information’ means information protected by copyright or by database right (for example, literary and artistic works, content, data and source code) offered for use under the terms of this licence.

 (a) in relation to copyright, the Speaker of the House of Commons and the Clerk of the Parliaments representing the House of Commons and House of Lords respectively, and

 (b) in relation to database right, the Corporate Officer of the House of Commons and the Corporate Officer of the House of Lords respectively.

-‘Use’ as a verb, means doing any act which is restricted by copyright or database right, whether in the original medium or in any other medium, and includes without limitation distributing, copying, adapting, modifying as may be technically necessary to use it in a different mode or format.
+‘Use’ means doing any act which is restricted by copyright or database right, whether in the original medium or in any other medium, and includes without limitation distributing, copying, adapting and modifying as may be technically necessary to use it in a different mode or format.

 ‘You’ means the natural or legal person, or body of persons corporate or incorporate, acquiring rights under this licence.

 About the Open Parliament Licence